 Maintaining a healthy lifestyle will reduce your chances of developing infections that can lead to sepsis.
 Both smoking and alcohol increase the risk.

-If you have a condition which qualifies you for flu and pneumonia immunisation jabs (for example, if you have diabetes or asthma) make sure you take up these options.
-Children need to be up to date with their vaccinations, particularly Haemophilus influenzae type b (Hib), group C meningococcus, pneumococcus and mumps.
+If you have a condition which qualifies you for influenza immunisation and pneumococcal immunisation jabs (for example, if you have diabetes or asthma) make sure you take up these options.
+Children need to be up to date with their vaccinations, particularly Haemophilus influenzae type b (Hib), group C meningococcus, pneumococcus and mumps (part of the MMR vaccination).

 Further reading and references